tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 [axios package](https://www.npmjs.com/package/axios) instead of the built-in fetch command.
 Both are quite commonly used in web and mobile app development.

+We'll look at creating our own API using nodejs/express/mongodb

 ---